I conduct research in four, interrelated areas:

 I have responded to these questions using a number of case studies, including the UK, Jordan, Iraq, Israel, the US and Afghanistan (see Publications).
 This research has led to a number of policy collaborations with government and military actors.
 I strive to bring a more critical, nuanced approach to their understandings of Islam, the Middle East, and their own assumptions about religion (see Policy).

-Theoretically, I am interested in critically analyzing and re-framing a knowledge category which has played a prominent role in Western policy thinking since September 11th: moderation.
+Theoretically, I am interested in critically analyzing and re-framing a knowledge category which has played a prominent role in Western-aligned foreign policy thinking since September 11th: moderation.
 Moderation is often understood as the opposite of extremism, but I argue that it is a socially-constructed label which is mobilized by both actors in the West and the Middle East, often in relation to religion.
-To this end, I am active with a network of scholars affiliated with the Moderation and its Discontents project, based at the University of Warwick (see Current Research).
+To this end, I am active with a network of scholars affiliated with the Geopolitics of Religious Soft Power project, a collaboration between Georgetown University and the Brookings Institution (https://berkleycenter.georgetown.edu/people/stacey-gutkowski) (see Current Research and Publications).